 We don’t know much about this prototype apart from the fact that it boasts both an obvious lift and tires with conspicuously thick sidewalls.
 It’s also wearing yet another unique spoiler design

 It would be easy to dismiss a high-riding 911 prototype as a testbed for some for some other, not-yet-known model if it weren’t for a couple of news items we discussed earlier in the year.
-For starters, renowned German tuner, so the notion of a lifted variant of Porsche’s icon is certainly on peoples’ minds.
+For starters, renowned German tuner Gemballa is working on an overland-inspired 911

 Second and more significant, Porsche teased the very idea just a month ago when it unleashed a torrent of information about previous prototypes and design studies, including 2012’s 911 Vision Safari.